sourmash-bio/sourmash/doc/command-line.md

 relative to the manifest, while the `--abspath` argument will rewrite paths to be absolute.
 The `--relpath` behavior will be the default in sourmash v5.

+Standalone manifests created with `-m/--save-manifest-matching` will use the paths given to `sig check` on the command line; we recommend using zip files and sig files, and avoiding directory hierarchies or path lists.
+You can also use `--from-file` to pass in long lists of filenames.

 ### `sourmash signature collect` - collect manifests across databases